 The secret, I’ve learned over the years, is to think beyond deliciousness.
 For a meal to be memorable, it has to be satisfying.
-To me, that means it tastes good, it’s enjoyable to eat, and it leaves you feeling nourished.
+To me, that means it tastes good, it’s enjoyable to eat and it leaves me feeling nourished.

 But what does that mean in practice?
 I gathered some of my own lessons and tips from experts to round up three tricks that make vegan and vegetarian meals more satisfying.

 “A lot of the clients I work with think that a plant-based diet is just veggies and maybe some sort of starch,” says Whitney Hussain, a registered dietitian in Vancouver.
 “But if you’re not getting enough protein in your meal, you’re going to feel super hungry an hour later.”

 Convenience products like faux chicken nuggets and veggie burger patties are typically protein-rich thanks to ingredients like pea, soy and potato protein.
 But they are often ultra-processed foods, and Hussain prefers to steer clients toward what she calls “real foods”—lentils, beans, edamame, tofu, nuts and seeds—to create balanced plant-based meals.